CastawayEGR/ansible-dockerfile/README.md

 Build
 ------------

-Copy the sources down and do the build
+Copy the source down and cd into folder.

+Build the docker image:

 ```
-# docker build --rm --tag ansible ansible-dockerfile
+# docker build --rm --tag ansible .
 ```

 Usage